M.d. Anderson Cancer Center

 New mammogram technique spots hidden breast cancers

-Diagnosis CompletedThis study tested whether contrast-enhanced mammography (CEM) can find breast cancers that standard mammograms miss.
-89 women already diagnosed or highly suspected of having breast cancer received CEM, which uses an iodine dye to make tumors stand out.
+Diagnosis CompletedThis study looked at whether contrast-enhanced mammography (CEM) can find breast cancers that standard imaging might miss.
+89 women with known or suspected breast cancer received CEM, which uses an iodine dye to make tumors and blood vessels stand out.
 The goal was to see if CEM …

 Phase: NA • Sponsor: M.D.
 Anderson Cancer Center • Aim: Diagnosis